 You are able to make edits to drafts in multiple accounts at once in the draft menu.
 Just navigate to the top of your post and choose which accounts you want to edit the post for.

 If you need to tag a profile, type "@" and then the profile's or business page's name.
-When tagging someone on Twitter, Facebook, or LinkedIn, you can select a name from the list that appears with the autofill feature:

-Read more about tagging in this article.
+Read more about tagging and restrictions in this article.

 Not only can you edit and schedule drafts but you can also add your own custom UTM directly to your posts.
 A UTM (urchin traffic monitor) is a special code that you can add to hyperlinks to then later track their specific traffic via Google Analytics.

 Here you can enter the campaign name for the UTM, as well as the campaign medium if you wish and the link will automatically contain your UTM.

 By adding UTMs to your posts, you’ll be able to use Google Analytics to track the traffic that comes to your website specifically from your social media campaigns.
 Learn more about UTM tracking with this blog post.